by Sue Bryant

 7. Markets of the Nile

 Egypt can be a treasure trove of good taste or an avalanche of tat; this is one place where it really pays to invest in quality.
-The Spectacular Nile and Abu Simbel voyage takes you to both Luxor and Aswan, both heaving with market stalls and souvenir shops, all of which invite buyers to haggle.
+Our Wonders of the Nile: Cairo to Aswan voyage takes you to both Luxor and Aswan, both heaving with market stalls and souvenir shops, all of which invite buyers to haggle.
 Buy beautiful, translucent alabaster from one of the workshops on Luxor’s Left Bank – otherwise you could end up with a cheap imitation.
 Glass perfume bottles, inlaid boxes, authentic cotton and decorated papyrus all make interesting souvenirs – but if it’s dirt cheap, it probably isn’t real, or Egyptian.
 As for miniature pyramids, sparkly nylon belly dancing outfits and bottles full of coloured sand with camel designs – well, it’s all a matter of taste.
 Click here to view river cruises along the Nile.

 We hope that this has inspired you to try a river cruise and pick up some lovely souvenirs along the way.
 We have a full collection of river cruises for you to browse at your leisure.
 If you have any questions, please do not hesitate to contact us.